Neca Falk: Musical career

 In 1980, Falk released well-received album Najjači ostaju (The Strongest Survive).
 The album was produced by British producers Dave Cook and Anthony David, and featured songs authored by Cook, Andrej Šifrer, Tomaž Domicelj and the members of Atomsko Sklonište.
 The album included a cover of Joni Mitchell's song "Both Sides, Now" entitled "Z več plati" ("With Many Sides").
 In 1980, Falk won the Audience Award at Slovenska popevka festival for her performance of the song "Storila bom to" ("I Will Do That").
 At the time, Falk frequently performed with the jazz rock band Predmestje, and in 1981, she recorded the single "Neću" with the group.
 Following the single release, she released her fourth studio album Nervozna (Nervous).
 The album was recorded with British studio musicians and co-produced by Dave Cook and Chris Burkett.
-The album brought the hit "Banane" ("Bananas"), wirtten by Tomaž Domicelj.
+The album brought the hit "Banane" ("Bananas"), written by Tomaž Domicelj.
 The song "Živiš jeftine romane" ("You're Living like in Pulp Novels") featured a part spoken by Belgrade radio DJ Marko Janković.

 Simultaneously with Nervozna, Falk released the children's music album Zlata lađa (Golden Ship).
 The album featured music composed by Jerko Novak and lyrics written by Kajetan Kovič.
 In the mid-1980s, Falk turned towards children's music, releasing the albums Pika poka (1985), featuring music composed by Andrej Pompe and lyrics written by Lily Novi, Maček Muri in Muca Maca (Muri the Cat and Pussy Cat, 1985), with music by Jerko Novak and lyrics by Kajetan Kovič, Zdravilo za strah (A Cure for Fear, 1987), with music composed by Jerko Novak and lyrics written by Boris Novak, and Mačji sejem (Cat Fair, 1992), featuring music by Jerko Novak and lyrics by Kovič.

 Falk's 1993 album Neca Falk featured new versions of her songs from late 1970s and early 1980s.
 Her 1996 album Portreti (Portraits) featured acoustic pop songs with lyrics written by Falk herself.
 On her following album, Življenja krog (The Circle of Life), released in 2000, Falk presented herself as composer of acoustic songs dominated by bowed string instruments.
 Most of the album lyrics were written by Kajetan Kovič, with the title track being a Slovene language cover of Joni Mitchell's "The Circle Game".
 During the same year, the compilation album entitled Najjači ostaju was released, featuring songs from Falk's second and third studio album and the single version of "Zaspao si u mojoj kosi".
 In 2001, she recorded the album Neca Falk v teatru (Neca Falk in Theatre), featuring songs from the theatre plays in which she had appeared – Live Like Pigs, The Rocky Horror Show, Marathon, Stench Opera and In The Slovenian Mountains.